Relewise/relewise-ui-components/packages/web-components/README.md

 - **number-of-recommendations** (Optional, *Default 4*):

-    The amount of products to render.
+    The number of product recommendations to render.

 ### Products purchased with Product
 This component renders [products typically purchased with a given product](https://docs.relewise.com/docs/recommendations/recommendation-types.html#purchased-with-product).